Anarawd ap Gruffydd

 Anarawd ap Gruffydd (died 1143) was a Prince of Deheubarth in Southwest Wales.

 Lineage

 Anarawd was the eldest son of Gruffydd ap Rhys.
 On the death of his father in 1137, Anarawd took over the rule of Deheubarth.

 Resistance

 In 1136 he and his brother Cadell ap Gruffydd joined with the Prince of Gwynedd, Owain Gwynedd and the latter's brother Cadwaladr ap Gruffydd in an assault on Cardigan Castle which was in Norman hands.
 The assault was aided by a fleet of Viking ships, but an agreement was reached and the siege lifted.

 Dispute with Canterbury

-In 1140 Anarawd again supported Owain Gwynedd, this time in the dispute with the Archbishop of Canterbury about the appointment of a Bishop of Bangor.
+In 1140 Anarawd again supported Owain Gwynedd, this time in the dispute with the Archbishop of Canterbury, Theobald of Bec, about the appointment of a Bishop of Bangor.

 Death by treachery

 However, in 1143 Anarawd was treacherously killed by the men of Owain's brother Cadwaladr.
 Cadwaladr himself was strongly suspected of having ordered the killing.
 This greatly angered Owain, for Anarawd had been a key ally and was about to marry Owain's daughter.
 Owain sent his son Hywel ab Owain Gwynedd to strip Cadwaladr of his lands in Ceredigion in punishment.